cyberbotics/webots-doc/guide/webots-devices.md

 ## Webots Devices

-The "WEBOTS\_HOME/projects/samples/devices" directory contains Webots applications demonstrating the individual Webots devices and their corresponding API.
+The "WEBOTS\_HOME/projects/samples/devices" directory contains Webots applications demonstrating individually the Webots devices and their API.

 The world files are located in the "WEBOTS\_HOME/projects/samples/devices/worlds" directory, and their controllers in the "WEBOTS\_HOME/projects/samples/devices/controllers" directory.
 The world files and the corresponding controllers are named according to the device they demonstrate.

-Most of the devices below are shown using a simple two-wheeled blue robot called MyBot on a closed square arena containing obstacles (see [figure below](#mybot-in-closed-squared-arena)).
+Most of the devices below use a simple two-wheeled blue robot called MyBot moving in a closed square arena containing obstacles (see [figure below](#mybot-in-closed-squared-arena)).
 The studied devices are attached on this robot.
-Often, `MyBot` moves and avoid obstacles using 2 `DistanceSensor`s and a Braitenberg technique.
+`MyBot` moves and avoid obstacles using two `DistanceSensor`s and a technique based on the Braitenberg vehicles.

-%figure "MyBot in closed squared arena."
+%figure "MyBot in a squared arena."

 ![mybot.png](images/mybot.png)